Canvas Instructor Guide

 • If the quiz is not published, please publish it first.

-3. Click Moderate This Quiz in the menu on the right-hand side.
+3. Click Moderate This Quiz in the menu on the right-hand side of the page.

 4. In the table that opens, click the pencil icon to the right of the student you want to give more attempts to.